rfdevrock/netready-idp/README.md

 This package implements authorization and access to user information from [NetReady](https://netready.co.za/).

+The package developed by [RapidFunnel](https://rapidfunnel.com/) company for NetReady.

 ## Installation

 ```bash
 npm install netready-idp
 ```

-## Config
+## Configuration

-Configuration file should have next fields:
+Configuration has to have the next fields:

 ```text
   baseUrl: string,